joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 ## Project Summary

-This project demonstrates how WordPress is deployed in a real-world AWS environment with a focus on **availability, security, scalability, and operational correctness**.
+This project demonstrates a real-world WordPress deployment on AWS with a focus on availability, security, scalability, and operational correctness.

-The architecture follows **enterprise cloud design patterns** rather than a single-server setup.
+The architecture follows enterprise cloud design patterns rather than a single-server setup.

 ---

 ## Architecture Overview

-The solution uses a **three-tier architecture**:
+The solution uses a three-tier architecture:

 - **Edge / Presentation Layer**
   Application Load Balancer handling incoming traffic.